tilkinsc/KiwiItemInfo/README.md

 * iLvl is 4-6 levels under you?
 Green
 * iLvl is 7-9+ levels under you?
 Grey

+Don't want the itemdb?

+* Delete itemDB.lua
+* Remove itemDB.lua from KiwiItemInfo.toc

+Don't want other translations?

+* Delete the translations
+* Remove the translations from KiwiItemInfo.toc
+* Note: There is no benefit to this

 ![image](https://user-images.githubusercontent.com/7494772/65168133-e4d56400-da11-11e9-9a56-57daaaf7eb51.png)
 (Kiwi was level 39 for this picture)